jsay/geoInd/ReproPaper.md

         28307.5       462.8     28772.0

-<a id="orge80bcbf"></a>
+<a id="orgce3ec20"></a>

 ## Significance

 We first assess the joint significance of variables in all OGAMs of GIs designation.
-The following results are reported in Table XX in Appendix XX of the Working Paper (p.XX).
+The following results are reported in Table 5 in Appendix p.43 of the Working Paper.

 ```R
 load("Inter/gamold.Rda")